-Florida Statute, Chapter 553.77(1)(b), requires the Commission to make a continual study of the Florida Building Code and related laws and on a triennial basis report findings and recommendations to the Legislature for provisions of law that should be changed.
+Florida Building Code System Assessment.
+Florida Statute, Chapter 553.77(1)(b), requires the Commission to make a continual study of the Florida Building Code and related laws and on a triennial basis to report findings and recommendations to the Legislature for provisions of law that should be changed.
 The Commission conducted the first assessment in 2005 and effected changes to the System as a result of the assessment process.
-2011 will mark the ten-year anniversary since the Florida Building Code became effective, and the Commission initiated a comprehensive assessment of the Building Code System with recommendations developed by participants during a series of workshops and reviewed by the Commission's Building Code System Assessment Ad Hoc Committee.
-Public input was a major component of the assessment process, and an on-line Survey in addition to multiple public comment opportunities were an integral part of the Commission's analysis of the Building Code System.
-While the Commission's report to the 2012 Legislature and Governor relay recommendations coming from the 2011 Code System Assessment Project the Project identified some areas that need more study to determine efficient and effective approaches to effecting improvements.
+The year 2011 marked the 10-year anniversary since the Florida Building Code became effective, and the Commission initiated a comprehensive assessment of the Building Code System with recommendations developed by stakeholders during a series of workshops and reviewed by the Commission's Building Code System Assessment Ad Hoc Committee.
+Public input was a major component of the assessment process, and an on-line Survey in addition to multiple public comment opportunities were an integral part of the 2012 Legislature and Governor relay recommendations coming from the 2011 Code System Assessment Project, the Project identified some areas that need more study to determine efficient and effective approaches to making improvements.
 The full set of recommendations from the 2011 Assessment project and the follow-up issue targeted studies will be presented to the 2013 Legislature for possible legislative action.

+Code Update.
+The Commission is required by Florida law to update the Florida Building Code every three years, and the 2010 Edition represents the third update and fourth edition of the Code.
+The update process is based on the code development cycle of the national model building codes, which serve as the "foundation" codes for the Florida Building Code.
 The 2010 Code Update process started in 2009 with the Commission initiating development of the 2010 Code by selecting the 2009 International Codes as the foundation codes for the 2010 Edition of the Florida Building Code.
 During 2011 the Commission adopted the 2010 Edition of the Florida Building Code with an effective date of March 15, 2012.
 During the 2010 Code Update process the Commission focused on removing (unnecessary) and maintaining (needed) Florida Specific requirements to the Code, with the goal of minimum variation from the foundations codes.

+Code Update Enhancements.
 The Code is a complex interrelated document consisting of thousands of pages and containing myriad related standards and references that must be evaluated and updated on an ongoing basis.
 In the case of editorial and unintended glitches, it is important for the Commission to correct these non-controversial glitch and correlation issues as quickly as possible in order to prevent unintended consequences and unnecessary delays and complications for all of the building code system participants.
-During the 2010 Code Update the Commission was able to integrate the 2010 Code Update and the Glitch process into a single rule development initiative eliminating the need for a supplement to the Code and resulting in a fully integrated set of the nine (9) volumes comprising the 2010 Code.
+During the 2010 Code Update the Commission was able to integrate the 2010 Code Update and the Glitch process into a single rule development initiative eliminating the need for a supplement to the Code and resulting in a fully integrated set of the nine volumes comprising the 2010 Code.